 A Personal Inventory

 In 2002, Jossey Bass published a book by James Kouzes and Barry Posner called The Leadership Challenge.
 Building upon the Hersey-Blanchard model and other transformational leadership models, they went to the heart of what skills are required by the leader to stimulate such a transformation.
-In Module Four, you will learn the abilities to influence followers and bring them to accept the leader’s vision as their own.
+In Module Four, you will learn how to influence your team and bring them to accept the leader’s vision as their own.

 Modeling the Way

-Remember, the best leaders are examples of what they want their followers to be.
+Remember, the best leaders are examples of what they want their team to be.
 George Washington rode into battle with his troops.
-You cannot lead from the rear, and sending your followers out to take the heat and face the challenges while you remain in an ivory tower will eliminate any possibility of respect.
+You cannot lead from the rear, and sending your team out to take the heat and face the challenges while you remain in an ivory tower will eliminate any possibility of respect.